tonipanacek/der-raum/content/about/team.md

 en_title: Team
 de_title: Team
 en_description: Our team comes from various professional backgrounds with different experiences.
-Design and craftmanship are closely intertwined, they go hand in hand.
+Design and craftsmanship go hand and hand; we make sure this relationship remains intact.
+Our teach consists of carpenters, wood technicians, product and interior designers as well as architects.
+Working together, we provide the most sophisticated, aesthetically pleasing, and individualized solutions.
+You will be satisfied with our interdisciplinary collective and holistic approach.
+We strongly believe in the power of synergy and mutual exchange across professional boundaries.
-  Our team consists of carpenters, wood technicians, product and interior designers as well as architects.
-Together we can provide the most sophisticated, aesthetically pleasing and individualized solutions.
-You will benefit from our interdisciplinary collective and holistic approach.
-We strongly believe in the power of synergies and the exchange across professional boundaries.
-This is how we create unique products that work flawlessly and fulfill the highest standards of structure, function and durability.
-Our products combine timeless design and our collective vision.
+  This is how we create unique products that work flawlessly and fulfill the highest standards of structure, function, and durability.
+Our products are born out of timeless design and our collective vision.
 de_description: Unser Team bringt bewusst unterschiedliche berufliche Hintergründe und Erfahrung mit.
 Design und Handwerk greifen bei uns eng zusammen und gehen Hand in Hand.
 Als Team vom klassischen Tischler / Schreiner über Holztechniker bis hin